Retoxified/GenLite-Old/README.md

-# GenLite 0.1 - For use with TamperMonkey / GreaseMonkey
+# GenLite 0.1 - For use with TamperMonkey